-- Temporary sanitary facilities should be located away from drainage facilities. watercourses, the Project perimeter, and from traffic circulation.
-When there is a risk of high winds, temporary sanitary facilities should be secured (staked down or tied to a sturdy structure) to prevent overturning - Temporary sanitary facilities should be located on a permeable surface at all times.
-If a temporary sanitary facility needs to be placed on an impermeable surface than it must be placed in an overflow pan or bin. - Wastewater should not be discharged or buried within the Project site. - .
-Only reputable, licensed sanitary and sentic waste haulers should be used.
-Sanitary facilities should be located in a convenient location. - · Untreated raw wastewater should never be discharged or buried. · Temporary septic systems should treat wastes to appropriate levels before - · Sanitary and septic facilities should be maintained in good working order by a - · Regular waste collection by a licensed hauler should be arranged before facilities are full.
-Sanitary and septic facilities should never overflow
+- Temporary sanitary facilities should be located away from drainage facilities, watercourses, the Project perimeter, and from traffic circulation.
+When there is a risk of high winds, temporary sanitary facilities should be secured (staked down or tied to a sturdy structure) to prevent overturning. - Temporary sanitary facilities should be located on a permeable surface at all times.
+If a temporary sanitary facility needs to be placed on an impermeable surface than it must be placed in an overflow pan or bin. - Wastewater should not be discharged or buried within the Project site.
+Only reputable, licensed sanitary and sentic waste haulers should be used. - Only reputable, licensed sanitary and septic waste haulers should be used Sanitary facilities should be located in a convenient location. - Untreated raw wastewater should never be discharged or buried. - Temporary septic systems should treat wastes to appropriate levels before discharging - Sanitary and septic facilities should be maintained in good working order by a licensed service. - Regular waste collection by a licensed hauler should be arranged before facilities are full.
+Sanitary and septic facilities should never overflow.